Over the years, many marketing campaigns have tried to form a connection between Coffee and Antioxidants1.

 There are two particular Antioxidants found in coffee- quinine and magnesium.

 Quinines fight different diseases in the body and keep our immune system healthy.
 This antioxidant is found in green coffee beans too, but they get more effective after roasting.

-The other antioxidant, magnesium, is also a natural nutrient in coffee.
-They work to keep the blood pressure in check and lower the risk of type 2 diabetes.
+Magnesium, is the other antioxidant, it is also a natural nutrient in coffee.
+It works to keep the blood pressure in check and lower the risk of type 2 diabetes.

 This article answered the question of what are Antioxidants and what are the benefits of Antioxidants.
 We also saw the different types of Antioxidants found in Raspberries, Strawberries, Goji Berries, Cocoa, and of course, Coffee.

 Despite having health benefits, excessive consumption of coffee is not advised.
 Drink coffee in moderation.
 One cup of coffee will meet your Antioxidant requirements for the day.